 Read Bankrate’s full Chase Freedom Unlimited review.

 Discover it® Cash Back

 Compared with the other cash-back cards on the market that offer rotating bonus categories, no one even comes close to the Discover it® Cash Back first-year offer.
 At the end of the first year, Discover will match all of your accumulated earnings.
 Enroll every quarter to earn 5% cash back on up to $1,500 in purchases made in various categories throughout the year.
+Best of all, Amazon.com purchases is one of Discover’s bonus categories for the 4th quarter of 2018 – great for knocking out your holiday shopping.
 That’s as good as it gets.

 Read Bankrate’s full Discover it® Cash Back review.

 If you love food, whether it be high-end restaurant gourmet or late-night trips to the drive-thru, this card could be the one for you.
 Similar to the Uber Visa card launched earlier this year, the newly revamped Capital One Savor Cash Rewards Credit Card offers an unlimited 4% back on dining and entertainment, 2% at grocery stores and 1% on everything else.
 Depending on your spending habits this could really supercharge your cashback returns.
 Better still, Capital One is offering a generous sign-up bonus of $500 cash back when you spend $3,000 within the first 3 months of opening the card, for average spenders that shouldn’t be a problem.
 Although this card has a $95 annual fee (waived for the first year), if you are already spending heavily in the dining and entertainment category you will have no trouble making back the expense.

 Read Bankrate’s full Capital One Savor Cash Rewards Credit Card review.